 The PR40, while primarily used in voice-over, is also pretty versatile as well.
 The Podcaster is not.

 Now obviously I’m going to recommend the PR40 over the Podcaster, no questions asked.
-The PR40 is a true dynamic, and will take some rudimentary knowledge on how your set up is supposed to run.
-Luckily for you I’ve laid it all out here for you!
+The PR40 is truly dynamic and will take some rudimentary knowledge on how your setup is supposed to run.
+Luckily for you, I’ve laid it all out here for you!

 Computer via USB > Audio Interface > Cloudlifter > PR40.
 That’s your chain right there!

-Now, either of these other 2 mics work in the same way as the PR40’s chain.
+Now, either of these other 2 mics works in the same way as the PR40’s chain.
 I consider all of them to be the 3 best dynamic mics overall:

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.